timmy-quinn/led-matrix/03_class_notes/class_1_microcontrollers.md

 }

 ```
-After you upload your code to your microcontroller, go to
+After you upload your code to your microcontroller, click the Serial Monitor
+button in the upper right corner of the Arduino IDE.
+Make sure the port matches
+the port your ESP32 is connected to.
+Make sure the baud rate matches the rate the ESP32 is set to.
+You should see the words *Hello World* being printed out
+repeatedly.

+> :memo: **Challenge**
+> Modify the above code to say something else.

 ### Programing basics: What is code?